japila-books/spark-sql-internals/docs/ColumnVector.md

 * <span id="type"> [DataType](types/DataType.md)

 !!! note "Abstract Class"
     `ColumnVector` is an abstract class and cannot be created directly.
-It is created indirectly for the [concrete CLASSs](#implementations).
+It is created indirectly for the [concrete ColumnVectors](#implementations).